SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 }
 ```

+### Oops!
+Calling myself out.

+Can you spot where I jumped ahead here and didn't do the simplest thing?
+I automatically used the `spaces` parameter in the `MoveForward` and `MoveBackward` methods, rather than just increasing by 1, which would have then helped me reveal that I needed more tests to handle multiple spaces.

 Next, we'll go ahead and fix my mistake, adapting some of our tests to account for moving multiple spaces.
 For this, we'll use the NUnit `TestCase` functionality.

 We change our tests to look more like the following: